 Businesses have been relying on digital marketing strategies to improve their connection with their audiences.
 On the other hand, Bumble relied on traditional PR and marketing to reach its already-digital audience.
 The Bumble team used platforms like storefronts, transportation platforms, and other out-of-home advertising venues to highlight their values.

 The risk that their digital users would not connect to their content because of their choice of platform was high.
 Even so, Herd’s strategy paid off, because she was still able to connect with her target audience.

 How she overcame it

 In order to stay relevant in a highly saturated market, companies need to find new ways to create unique and exciting content.
-Bumble used their thorough research to understand the importance of combining traditional and digital marketing to reach their audiences.
-By focusing on location-based ads in people’s neighbourhoods, hangouts, and workplaces, Bumble was able to highlight the diversity in the online dating community.
+Bumble used its thorough research to understand the importance of combining traditional and digital marketing to reach its audiences.
+By focusing on location-based ads in people’s neighborhoods, hangouts, and workplaces, Bumble was able to highlight the diversity in the online dating community.

-Moreover, their campaign relied on social media marketing and influencer marketing as part of their campaign strategy.
-The mutually beneficial relationships they created with thought-leaders and experts allowed the brand to reach larger audiences.
+Moreover, the Bumble campaign relied on social media marketing and influencer marketing as part of its campaign strategy.
+The mutually beneficial relationships the company created with thought leaders and experts allowed the brand to reach larger audiences.

 Despite the reason for launching Bumble and the conflicts that Herd has had to experience, she has managed to develop something that helps people find love, and develop friendships.
 Beyond that, she’s helping people create professional networks in a safe space.
 Herd has shown that regardless of what people say and do, good crisis management and a calm mind are crucial to success.